ofthesea-io/Utilities/README.md

 ## Description

 A console application to convert CSV to JSON or XML.
 Currently, the console only implements a simple parse of the CSV.
 As long as the CSV is well-formed it can be of any length.
-As more data types get added the need to implement a full-blown factory like pattern with MEF will become more essential.
+As more data types get added the need to implement a full-blown factory like pattern with composition framework will become more essential.
 Right now, this stripped down version will suffice.

 See roadmap for future updates.